 To help reduce your chance of getting a neck fracture, take these steps:

 To help reduce falling hazards at work and home, take these steps:

 American Academy of Orthopaedic Surgeons

-Bailes JE, Petschauer M, et al. J Athl Train.
+Bailes JE, Petschauer M, et al. Management of cervical spine injuries in athletes.
+J Athl Train.
 2007;42:126-134.

 Duane TM, Wilson SP, et al. Canadian cervical spine rule compared with computed tomography: a prospective analysis.
 J Trauma.
 2011;71(2):352-357.

 Looby S, Flanders A. Spine trauma.
 Radiol Clin North Am.
 2011;49(1):129-163.

 Rathlev NK, Medzon R, et al. Evaluation and management of neck trauma.
 Emerg Med Clin North Am.
 2007; 25:679-694.

 Spinal cord injury—acute management.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.ebscohost.com/about/about-us .
 Updated January 23, 2013.
 Accessed September 18, 2013.

 Spinal cord injury—chronic management.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.ebscohost.com/about/about-us .
 Updated June 17, 2013.
 Accessed September 18, 2013.